MICHEL MARTIN, HOST:

 MARTIN: Well, can you give an example of what occasioned it, what was the spark - what caused it?

 RASMUS: You know, I remember my wife telling my daughters once, they were little girls, and she told them to not put on some makeup.
 You know, little girls sometimes will play with makeup, and my wife's back was turned and they got into the makeup and not only got into it, got into it, just really deep and without the sense of ever being detected.
-They thought they would be able to make up and I make a before my wife caught them.
+They thought they would be able to make up in eye makeup before my wife caught them.
 Well, my wife caught them and that was the source of some discipline at that moment.

 And, you know, in our house, you know, boundaries are important.
 We have, you know, we set the limits and when those limits were crossed there, was a consequence.
 And it was just our approach to parenting.